guardrails-ai/guardrails/docs/how_to_guides/custom_validators.md

 ```

 ## As A Class
-If you need to perform more complex operations or require addtional arguments to perform the validation, then the validator can be specified as a class that inherits from our base Validator class:
+If you need to perform more complex operations or require additional arguments to perform the validation, then the validator can be specified as a class that inherits from our base Validator class:

 ```py
 from typing import Callable, Dict, Optional